sarahcolbert/ricopili_gwas_catalog_update/README.md

 ## Using the file

-To use the updated gwas catalog file, you can simply supply it to the --prekno flag when running the postimp module like `--prekno /projects/0/prjs0917/resources/gwas_catalog/gwascatalog.Nov_2024.rp.txt`
+To use the updated gwas catalog file, you can simply supply it to the --prekno flag when running the postimp module like:

+`--prekno /projects/0/prjs0917/resources/gwas_catalog/gwascatalog.Nov_2024.rp.txt`